ashdigitalproducts/gcp-data-ml-ai-solution-architecture/02_Outline_of_Code_Files.md

 ---

 ##  <br> 🚀 3.
 MLOps Training Pipeline & Automation
-The Files that contained the logic for running the end-to-end MLOps Pipeline were a combination of a JupyterLab Notebook with Python Code, a Machine Learking Model Training Pythin Code file, a Docker file, a Python dependencies File and the Custom Job Configuration File.
+The Files that contained the logic for running the end-to-end MLOps Pipeline were a combination of a JupyterLab Notebook with Python Code, a Machine Learning Model Training Python Code file, a Docker file, a Python dependencies File and the Custom Job Configuration File.

 ### <br> 3.1.
 JupyterLab Notebook: rainy_days_ml_prototype.ipynb
 This interactive Notebook was the development lab for prototyping the end‑to‑end ML workflow.